NPotter44/Networklab/README.md

 # Networklab
-The Network Tools & Technologies course lab scenario.
+The Network Tools & Technologieslab scenario.
 In the scenario you work for a MSP who has been hired to build out a small business network.
 You will build:

 A SMB network, with a LAN, DMZ, and Guest network.